(Adult sexual situations)

 Robin turned pale.
 A haughty smile spread across face, showcasing his crooked teeth.

-“Of course, you are worried about any agreements you have.
+“Of course, you are worried about any conflicts you have.
 Your secrets are safe with me.”
 He whispered as he leaned back.

 “Mister Merryweather, I—”

 “Call me Robin.”
-He picked the pencil up “Don’t think for a minute that we can’t uncover these things, or that your job is in danger from not giving it to me, quite the contrary.
+He interrupted, then picked the pencil up.
+“Don’t think for a minute that we can’t uncover these things, or that your job is in danger from not giving it to me.
+Quite the contrary.
 But… you can’t blame me for asking.”

 “Thank you for understanding.”
 I felt at ease after that brief struggle with my past and present loyalties.
 I attempted to change the subject.
 “Your man, Terrence, mentioned they call you the Butler.”

 Quietly, we sat.
 Unsure of what direction he was going next, I observed him.
 He glanced around at the things on his desk, odd trinkets and a set of steel marbles suspended by wires.
-Raising one from its end and letting it go.
+Raising one from its end, he let it go.
 The balls bounced repeatedly back and forth in a pendulum manner.
 He then looked at me as the clacking balls persisted.

 “Have you played the honey trap before?”
 A mischievous smile grew on his face.
-“It’s a special maneuver you must come to grips with in the spring of your detective career.”
+“It’s a special manoeuvre you must come to grips with in the spring of your detective career.”

-“Well, it is something that has taken me a long way here at Paragon,” leaning back in his leather chair, seeming to enjoy the repetitive clack while looking upward.
+“Well, it is something that has taken me a long way here at Paragon,” He said, leaning back in his leather chair, seeming to enjoy the repetitive clack while looking upward.

 He held the pencil by its ends and twirled it gently, stroked its length, then wobbled it between his right index finger and thumb.
 He patted himself on the lips with it.
 I waited for him to speak.
 He seemed to choose his words carefully, giving me a bold stare.

 “I have a special job for you.”
-He leaned forward in his chair.
+He leaned forward.
 “It requires you to play the honey trap.”

 Robin smiled.
 “Yes, in fewer words, but it’s more than that.
 You’re a perfect specimen for my plan, Fielding.
-Your chiseled jaw, lawless skin, that swatch of dirty blonde hair that hangs over your bedroom eyes and your aquiline nose.”
+Your chiselled jaw, flawless skin, that swatch of dirty blonde hair that hangs over your bedroom eyes and your aquiline nose.”